Date of Award:

 Many people in the U.S. struggle with trichotillomania but many people are not able to access treatment for their hair pulling because clinicians are not available in their area, clinicians are not trained to help with hair pulling, and the financial burden of therapy on the individual.
 Telehealth has helped individuals to access clinicians, but it still causes a financial burden to access telehealth services.
 This study was designed to test a web-based treatment, that could be accessed from anywhere, that delivered AEBT through a fully automated, modular system to address all barriers and limitations to accessing treatment.
 The treatment was tested against a waitlist condition (delayed access to treatment) in a sample of 81 adults in the U.S. with trichotillomania.
 Results are discussed.

 Capel, Leila K., "The Efficacy and Feasibility of Web-Based Acceptance-Enhanced Behavioral Treatment for Trichotillomania in Adults: A Randomized Waitlist-Controlled Trial" (2022).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8630.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .